-- Logging in: AT LEAST ONCE PER WEEK Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
+• Logging in: AT LEAST ONCE PER WEEK Be sure you are logging in to the course in Carmen each week, including weeks with holidays or weeks with minimal online course activity.
 (During most weeks you will probably log in many times.)
-If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible. - Office hours and live sessions: OPTIONAL OR FLEXIBLE All office hours, are optional.
+If you have a situation that might cause you to miss an entire week of class, discuss it with me as soon as possible.

+Office hours and live sessions: OPTIONAL OR FLEXIBLE

+All live, scheduled events for the course, including my office hours, are optional.
+For live presentations, I will provide a recording that you can watch later.
 If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours.